Differential algebraic generating series of weighted walks in the quarter plane: Kernel of the walk

-and $A_{i}(x) \in x^{-1}\R[x]$, $B_{i}(y) \in y^{-1}\R[y]$.
-The kernel plays an important role in the so called kernel method and the techniques we are going to apply will vary from its algebraic properties, that have been studied in \cite{FIM} (when $t=1$), and in \cite{dreyfus2017differential,DHRS20} (when $t\in (0,1)$).
+with $A_{i}(x) \in x^{-1}\R[x]$, $B_{i}(y) \in y^{-1}\R[y]$ (we recall that we consider weights $d_{i,j} \in [0,1]$).
+The kernel plays an important role in the so-called kernel method and the techniques we are going to apply will vary depending on its algebraic properties, that have been studied in~\cite{FIM} (when $t=1$), and in~\cite{dreyfus2017differential,DHRS20} (when $t\in (0,1)$).
+The starting point is the following fundamental functional equation.